Skip to main content

 • investigate-execution — required argument execution_id; pull status, logs, failure summary.

-• onboard-workspace — list projects, flows and connectors; produce a short workspace map.
+• onboard-workspace — list projects, flows and connectors via list_records; produce a short workspace map.

-Create and update prompts with set_record_metadata on the workspace record; remove with delete_record_metadata.
+Create and update prompts with create_subrecord / update_subrecord on RECORD_METADATA; remove with delete_subrecord.
 The MCP client lists them via prompts/list.

 Instructions for agents